 Answers to commonly asked questions about international school accreditation.

-How is ACE Accreditation different from previous protocols, and why isn’t it referred to as the 9th Edition?
+How is ACE Learning different from previous protocols, and why isn’t it referred to as the 9th Edition?

 - Articulating “gatekeeper” Foundation Standards that are the non-negotiable essentials that schools must have in place in order to proceed to the next stage of accreditation.
 This is the section most similar to compliance-oriented prior protocols;